Avanatiker/WorldTools/README.md

 - Fix statistics not updated on stop because the packet answer is not received before the world is saved
 - Fix on capture switch config button functionality in capture gui
 - Dimension, XP, selected item slot, player game type, is not saved to player nbt in level.dat
+- EntityLoadable
+- Better rendering

 ### Features
 - Capture Mode: Choose between two capture modes: Full and Incremental.
 The Full mode captures all data from the server, while the Incremental mode only captures data that has changed since the last capture.
-- Save lectern contents
 - Save server datapack to the downloaded world
-- Save more entity data (NBT) like trades, inventory from boats and minecarts, etc.
+- Save more entity data (NBT) like trades etc.
 - Live statistics: Data usage, time elapsed, etc.

 ## License